evmos/evmos/docs/guides/tools/truffle.md

 # Truffle: Deploying a Smart Contract

-Learn how to deploy a simple Solidity-based smart contract to Evmos using the Truffle environment {synopsis}
+Learn how to deploy a simple Solidity-based smart contract to Hazlor using the Truffle environment {synopsis}

 ## Pre-requisite Readings